ASquirrelsTail/tumble-together/README.md

 Tumble Together is a web-based emulator for the [Turing Tumble](https://www.turingtumble.com/) marble-powered mechanical computer to help build, test and share designs.
 Tumble Together allows users to quickly share challenges and solutions, and is a useful companion for using the Turing Tumble to teach kids about computer science.
 It can be used to share challenges and solutions as a URL, and to collaborate on shared boards in real time.

+A full version with collaborative boards (with up to 10 simultaneous rooms) is available to try on [Heroku](http://tumble-together.herokuapp.com/).
+A static version that only runs on the client side can be found on [GitHub Pages](https://asquirrelstail.github.io/tumble-together/).

 I made Tumble Together to continue playing with this awesome marble powered mechanical computer remotely with my nephew during the Covid-19 pandemic.

 ## Features